Use of Local Anesthesia for Pediatric Dental Patients

 Local anesthetic complications

-Most adverse drug reactions develop either during the injection or within five to 10 minutes.15 Overdose of local anesthetic can result from high blood levels caused by a single inadvertent intravascular injection or repeated injections.3 Local anesthetic causes a biphasic reaction (excitation followed by depression) in the central nervous system (CNS).
-Early subjective indications of toxicity involve the CNS and include dizziness, anxiety, and confusion.
+Younger pediatric patients are at greater risk for adverse drug events.8 Most adverse drug reactions develop either during the injection or within five to 10 minutes.18 Local anesthetic systemic toxicity can result from high blood levels caused by a single inadvertent intravascular injection or repeated injections.6 Local anesthetic causes a biphasic reaction (excitation followed by depression) in the central nervous system (CNS).33 The classic overdose reaction to local anesthetic is generalized tonic-clinic convulsion.33 Early subjective indications of toxicity involve the CNS and include dizziness, anxiety, and confusion.
 This may be followed by diplopia, tinnitus, drowsiness, and circumoral numbness or tingling.
 Objective signs may include muscle twitching, tremors, talkativeness, slowed speech, and shivering, followed by overt seizure activity.
-Unconsciousness and respiratory arrest may occur.8
+Unconsciousness and respiratory arrest may occur.10

-Local anesthetic toxicity can be prevented by careful injection technique, watchful observation of the patient, and knowledge of the maximum dosage based on weight.
-Practitioners should aspirate before every injection and inject slowly.12 After the injection, the doctor, hygienist, or assistant should remain with the patient while the anesthetic begins to take effect.
+Local anesthetic toxicity can be prevented by careful injection technique, watchful observation of the patient, and knowledge of the maximum dosage based on body weight.
+It should be recognized that half the volume of a four percent local anesthetic should be used compared to a two percent solution with the same dosing recommendation.
+Practitioners should aspirate before agent delivery during every injection and inject slowly.15 Aspiration during injections decreases the risk of an intravascular injection, and a slow injection technique reduces tissue distortion and related discomfort.
+After the injection, the doctor, hygienist, or assistant should remain with the patient while the anesthetic begins to take effect.
 Early recognition of a toxic response is critical for effective management.
 When signs or symptoms of toxicity are noted, administration of the local anesthetic agent should be discontinued.
-Additional emergency management is based on the severity of the reaction.1,12
+Additional emergency management, including patient rescue and activation of emergency medical services, is based on the severity of the reaction.4

 Allergy to local anesthesia

-Allergic reactions are not dose related but are due to the patient’s heightened capacity to react to even a small dose.
-Allergies can manifest in a variety of ways, some of which include urticaria, dermatitis, angioedema, fever, photosensitivity, or anaphylaxis.12,16 Emergency management is dependent on the rate and severity of the reaction.
+Allergic reactions are not dose related but are due to the patient’s heightened capacity to react to even a small dose and can manifest in a variety of ways, some of which include urticaria, dermatitis, angioedema, fever, photosensitivity, or anaphylaxis.15,24 Emergency management is dependent on the rate and severity of the reaction.

 Paresthesia is persistent anesthesia beyond the expected duration.
-Trauma to the nerve can result in paresthesia and, among other etiologies, trauma can be caused by the needle during the injection.25 The patient may experience an electric shock in the involved nerve distribution area.
-Risk of permanent paresthesia has been estimated to be 1:1,200,000 for 0.5 percent, two percent, and three percent local anesthetics and 1:500,000 for four percent local anesthetics.25 Reports of paresthesia are more common with articaine and prilocaine than expected from their frequency of use.
-Paresthesia also can be caused by hemorrhage in or around the nerve.
+Trauma to the nerve can result in paresthesia and, among other etiologies, can be caused by the needle during the injection.34 Patients who initially experience an electric shock sensation during injection may have persistent anesthesia.34 Paresthesia has been reported to be more common with four percent solutions such as articaine and prilocaine compared to those of lower concentrations.35

 Postoperative soft tissue injury

-Self-induced soft tissue trauma is an unfortunate clinical complication of local anesthetic use in the oral cavity.
-Most lipand cheek-biting lesions of this nature are self-limiting and heal without complications, although bleeding and infection are possible.25 The use of bilateral mandibular blocks does not increase the risk of soft tissue trauma when compared to unilateral mandibular blocks or ipsilateral maxillary infiltration.25 Using mandibular infiltration versus blocks is not of great value in prevention of these injuries, since the duration of soft tissue anesthesia may not be reduced significantly.
+Self-induced soft tissue trauma (lip and cheek biting) is an unfortunate clinical complication of local anesthetic use in the oral cavity.
+Most lesions of this nature are self-limiting and heal without complications, although bleeding and infection are possible.34 The use of bilateral mandibular blocks does not increase the risk of soft tissue trauma when compared to unilateral mandibular blocks or ipsilateral maxillary infiltration.34

-Caregivers responsible for postoperative supervision should be given a realistic time for duration of numbness and informed of the possibility of soft tissue trauma.
+Advising the patient/caregiver of a realistic duration of numbness and post-operative precautions is necessary to decrease risk of self-induced soft tissue trauma.
 Visual examples may help stress the importance of observation during the period of numbness.
 For all local anesthetics, the duration of soft tissue anesthesia is greater than dentinal or osseous anesthesia.
-Use of phentolamine mesylate injections in patients over age six years or at least 15 kg has been shown to reduce the duration of effects of local anesthetic by about 47 percent in the maxilla and 67 percent in the mandible.27,28 However, there is no research demonstrating a relationship between reduction in soft tissue trauma and the use of shorter acting local anesthetics.7
+Use of phentolamine mesylate injections in patients over age six years or at least 15 kilograms (kg) has been shown to reduce the duration of effects of local anesthetic by about 47 percent in the maxilla and 67 percent in the mandible.36,37 However, there is no research demonstrating a relationship between reduction in soft tissue trauma and the use of shorter acting local anesthetics.

 Alternative techniques for delivery of local anesthesia

-The majority of local anesthesia procedures in pediatric dentistry involve traditional methods of infiltration or nerve block techniques with a dental syringe, disposable cartridges, and needles as described so far.
+Most local anesthesia procedures in pediatric dentistry involve traditional methods of infiltration or nerve block techniques with a dental syringe, disposable cartridges, and needles as described so far.
 Several alternative techniques, however, are available.
-These include computer-controlled local anesthetic delivery, periodontal injection techniques [i.e., periodontal ligament (PDL), intraligamentary, and peridental injection], needleless systems, and intraseptal or intrapulpal injection.
-These techniques may improve comfort of injection by better control of the administration rate, pressure, and location of anesthetic solutions and/or result in successful and more controlled anesthesia.29,30 Endocarditis prophylaxis is recommended for intraligamentary local anesthetic injections in patients at risk.31
+These include computer-controlled local anesthetic delivery, periodontal injection techniques, needleless systems, and intraseptal or intrapulpal injection.
+Such techniques may improve comfort of injection by better control of the administration rate, pressure, and location of anesthetic solutions and result in more successful and controlled anesthesia.38,39

-As with traditional methods of obtaining oral local anesthesia, the alternative methods generally are safe if the practitioner understands the principles of their use.
-Some of these techniques are desirable, especially in infants, children, adolescents, and special health care needs patients, since specific teeth may be anesthetized with less residual anesthesia, avoiding discomfort and potential self-mutilation of block anesthesia.29 The mandibular bone of a child usually is less dense than that of an adult, permitting more rapid and complete diffusion of the anesthetic.6 Mandibular buccal infiltration anesthesia is as effective as inferior nerve block anesthesia for some operative procedures.6 In patients with bleeding disorders, the PDL injection minimizes the potential for postoperative bleeding of soft tissue vessels.10 The use of the PDL injection or intraosseous methods is contraindicated in the presence of inflammation or infection at the injection site.29
+The mandibular bone of a child usually is less dense than that of an adult, permitting more rapid and complete diffusion of the anesthetic.8 Mandibular buccal infiltration anesthesia is as effective as inferior nerve block anesthesia for some operative procedures.8 In patients with bleeding disorders, the periodontal ligament (PDL) injection minimizes the potential for postoperative bleeding of soft tissue vessels.13 The use of the PDL injection or intraosseous methods is contraindicated in the presence of inflammation or infection at the injection site.38

-For patients undergoing general anesthesia, the anesthesia care provider needs to be aware of the concomitant use of a local anesthetic containing epinephrine, as epinephrine can produce dysrhythmias when used with halogenated hydrocarbons (e.g., halothane).1 Local anesthesia also has been reported to reduce pain in the postoperative recovery period after general anesthesia.32
+For patients undergoing general anesthesia, the anesthesia care provider needs to be aware of the concomitant use of a local anesthetic containing epinephrine, as epinephrine can produce dysrhythmias when used with halogenated hydrocarbons (e.g., halothane).4 Local anesthesia has been reported to reduce pain in the postoperative recovery period after general anesthesia.41

 Local anesthesia and pregnancy